-This places stocks a variety of bikes for rent and has free copies of the helpful NYC Cycling Map (www.nyc.gov/bikes), which details...
+This places stocks a variety of bicycles for rent and has free copies of the helpful NYC Cycling Map (www.nyc.gov/bikes), which details...

 Cathedral Church of St John the Divine

-This swank but laid-back lounge – with good stage views from plush sofas – brings out old-timers and local faves, like George Coleman...
+This swank but laid-back lounge – with good stage views from plush sofas – brings out old-timers and local faves, such as George Coleman...